Cat Hairball Causes

 There are four basic symptoms which may mean your cat may have an intestinal blockage:

 1. Continued retching that does not result in the expulsion of a hairball.

 2. Inability to keep down food

 3. Diarrhea, not defecating, straining to defecate

 An intestinal blockage may be suspected by your veterinarian if any of the above clinical signs present.
-A diagnosis of intestinal blockage is usually made through x-rays and in some cases an ultrasound.
-In the event that the blockage is detected, surgery may be required to remove the mass of hair.
+A diagnosis of intestinal blockage is usually made through x-rays, and, in some cases, an ultrasound.
+In the event that the blockage is detected, surgery may be required in order to remove the mass of hair.

-As a cat owner there are a few measures to take as a way to prevent your cat from getting hairballs.
+As a cat owner, there are a few measures to take as a way to prevent your cat from getting hairballs.
 Regular brushing helps remove much of your cat’s loose fur, allowing for less hair to be consumed in your cat’s daily grooming routine.
-Feeding your cat a special formulated blend of hairball care food may also be beneficial.
+Feeding your cat a specially formulated blend of hairball care food may also be beneficial.
 In addition, special products that help move hairballs through the system may be added to food.
-Our Veterinary Office carry this product should it’s use be safely indicated.
+Our Veterinary Office carries this product and should be safe to use as indicated.